 Enrolled students must be current on their Installment Payment Plan in order to enroll and/or retain their class schedule for future semesters.
 Student Financial Services does understand that unexpected financial events may occur.
 If you receive notification that your class schedule may be cancelled, please contact our office so that we may work with you.
 Please be advised, the Student Financial Services office reserves the right to have the student registration withdrawn if special arrangements are made but the student fails to follow through.

-Student Financial Services does understand that unexpected financial events may occur and impede your ability to pay in full.
-In cases when required monthly installment payments were not able to be met over the course of the semester, a past-term repayment agreement may be an option extended by the University.
-Repayment agreements are a short-term arrangement and are not a long-term financing option.
-Students with a repayment agreement may be able to enroll once their balance is satisfied in full.
+Student Financial Services does understand that unexpected financial events may occur and impede your ability to pay in full by the end of the semester.
+In cases when required monthly installment payments were not able to be met over the course of the semester, a past-term repayment agreement may be an option extended by the University through ECSI.
+Students with a repayment agreement may be able to enroll or receive diploma/transcript once their balance is satisfied in full.

 The University may choose to write-off balances it deems uncollectable.
 However, students remain responsible to pay any balance, including payment plan fees and collection agency referral charges, after a debt has been written-off.
 These balances must be paid in full to release transcripts, certificates or diplomas.